Medical Malpractice in Kuwait

 What is this right?

-• Medical malpractice occurs when a healthcare provider fails to meet the accepted standard of care, causing injury or death.
+• Medical malpractice occurs when a healthcare provider fails to meet the accepted standard of care, causing injury or death to the patient.

-• Claims are reviewed by a medical liability committee appointed by the MOH before they can proceed to court.
+• All claims must first be reviewed by a medical liability committee appointed by the MOH — you cannot go directly to court without this committee's report.

-• If the committee finds malpractice, you can file a civil lawsuit for compensation covering medical costs, lost income, and pain and suffering.
+• If the committee confirms malpractice, you can file a civil lawsuit for compensation covering medical costs, lost income, pain and suffering, and ongoing care needs.

 • In cases of gross negligence or criminal conduct, the doctor can face criminal prosecution with penalties including imprisonment.

-• Hospitals can be held jointly liable for the actions of their staff.
+• Hospitals and clinics can be held jointly liable for the negligent actions of their employed medical staff.

 When does it apply?